-The offshore array encompasses the wind farm site itself, and will include:
+The Offshore Array encompasses the wind farm site itself, and includes:

 - 90 x Vestas' v164-9.5 MW wind turbines